mesosphere/bun/README.md

 `git clone https://github.com/mesosphere/bun.git` and use your favorite editor or IDE.

-To test your changes, build the CLI with the following commands:
+To test your changes, simply build the CLI and launch it against some bundle:

 ```
 $ go build
-$ ./go -p <path to a bun directory>
+$ ./go -p <path to a bundle directory>
 ```

 ### How to add new checks